 The Excel file contains the following tabs and sections:

 - Monthly Telecom Cash Flow Forecast with Debt Calculations: monthly projections for a telecom project.
 The template splits the customer uptake into service streams and links it to customer revenue and cost calculations.
 It includes an estimate of passed and connected properties based on addressable market and market reach assumptions.
-Then, it provides headcount and salaries estimates and a forecast of operational expenditures.
-Lastly, the spreadsheet forecasts the cost of building the core network and connections, including the calculation of depreciation.
+Then, it provides headcount and salary estimates and a forecast of operational expenditures.
+Lastly, the spreadsheet forecasts the cost of building the core network and connections, including calculating depreciation.

-- Telecom Profit & Loss, Cash Flow Statement and Balance Sheet: an annual breakdown of operating, investing, and financing activities along with profit and loss and balance sheet calculations.
+- Telecom Profit & Loss, Cash Flow Statement and Balance Sheet: an annual breakdown of operating, investing, and financing activities, profit and loss, and balance sheet calculations.

 - Equity, Terminal Value and Return on Investment Calculation: a projection of expected returns based on the equity investment forecast and terminal value estimate.

 - Customer Lifetime Value Calculator and Cohort Analysis: profitability estimate of the telecom model per an average customer and illustration of cash flow contribution of a cohort of users.

 The file is in Excel format, but you can convert it to Google Sheets using the instructions here [external link].